 Right now, the best banks for checking accounts are offering low account minimums to open, along with fee-free services, access to an ATM network and some form of interest or account rewards.

-Digital bank N26 has a checking account option that comes with some notable perks.
 First, the bank’s mobile app is driven by artificial intelligence to simplify and streamline banking processes for users.
 An account with N26 also comes with a debit card and access to free cash withdrawals at over 55,000 ATM locations throughout the world.

 Still, while the number of ATMs is one of the highest on this list, it’s important to remember that the ATMs are spread throughout six different countries.